datacite/blog/source/posts/datacite-open-hours.html.md

 The DataCite General Assembly

 The DataCite General Assembly provided an irresistible opportunity for us to get creative with our techniques for extracting feedback.
 Enter Mentimeter and some photos of space.
 We asked participants to guide the starship DataCite through the galaxy, and asked some big questions.
-Below, a couple of extracts of the results from Mentimeter showing a direct split between flat packed and fulled assembled products, but a clear majority for collaborating and aligning on strategic partnerships.
+Below, a couple of extracts of the results showing a direct split between flat packed and fulled assembled products, but a clear majority for collaborating and aligning on strategic partnerships.

 Who should we focus on?